Founder of a Gallery of Modern Art for Ireland

 Barbara Dawson, with contributions from Jessica O'Donnell, Michael Dempsey, Logan Sisley

-- Published to mark the 100th anniversary of the founding of the Dublin City Gallery The Hugh Lane, and to celebrate the return to Dublin for the first time since 1913 of the 39 Lane Bequest paintings from the National Gallery, London, including Renoir’s Les Parapluies and Manet’s La Musique aux Tuileries
+- Published to mark the 100th anniversary of the founding of Dublin City Gallery The Hugh Lane, and to celebrate the return to Dublin for the first time since 1913 of the 39 Lane Bequest paintings from the National Gallery, London, including Renoir’s Les Parapluies and Manet’s La Musique aux Tuileries

 - Features outstanding developments in art by Irish, British and continental artists in the late 19th and early 20th century, including Impressionist artists Berthe Morisot, Edgar Degas, Edouard Manet and Claude Monet, as well as Constable, Corot, William Orpen and Jack B. Yeats among others